Language

 In the heart of the Medina, near the Almoravid mosque, the Ben-Youssef Medersa is one of the architectural masterpieces you simply must see.
 The Koranic schools's gorgeous Arabo-Andalusian style offers a visual treat for all lovers of beautiful monuments.
 Head to Ben Youssef Madrasa and admire its sumptuous decoration, its cedar wood structures and Italian marble, as well as its carved or zelligated plaster.
 Built in 1565, this centrepiece of Moroccan culture covers an area of 1,670m² and is able to accommodate up to 900 students.
 It's little wonder it's one of the top tourist attractions in Marrakech, and indeed Morocco.

-Take a stroll through the Medina and shop in the souks
+Wander through the Medina and shop in the souks

 Visit the truly unique Majorelle Garden

-Discover the bustling Jemaa el Fna square at night
+Take in the bustling Jemaa el Fna square at night